 Internships provide opportunities to not only learn practical skills, but also offer chances to examine a work culture and the different styles that come along with it: how to work in a team or alone, how to dress, or how to work under deadline pressure.
 A recent study discovered that a quarter of the new hires by prestigious Fortune 500 companies had participated in an internship program while a student.
 The reward for caring enough about their future careers to spend the time and effort required by an internship was a full-time job after graduation.

 - Internship and Career Center

 LinkedIn is a social networking site for professional networking.
 The Department of Statistics has created a LinkedIn group to better connect statistics alumni, current students, faculty and staff.
-You can join the department group.
+Join the department group to get connected.

 - Washington Program

 The Washington Program gives UC Davis students from all majors the opportunity to intern at one of hundreds o organizations in our nation’s capital, including internationally recognized research facilities, federal and state agencies, and non-governmental organizations.
 Some of the places in Washington DC where students with an interest in Statistics could intern include:

 - Bank Information Center

 - Federal Reserve Board